git-pull/tao-of-tmux/manuscript/09-status-bar.md

 # Status bar {#status-bar}

-The status bar, or *status line*, lies in the bottom of the screen.
+The status bar, or *status line*, serves as customizable taskbar in the bottom of tmux.
+It is comprised of 3 sections.
+The status fields on either side of the status line are customizable.
+The center field is a list of windows.

+![](images/09-status-bar/overview.png)

+The `status-left` and `status-right` option can be configured to accept many variables.

 It is [configurable](#config) via the `.tmux.conf` file and modifiable live through using `$ tmux set-option`.

 I> *Finding your current status line settings*
 I>
 I> {language=shell, line-numbers=off}
 I>     $ tmux show-options -g | grep status

-The status line comprises 3 sections.
-The status fields on either side of the status line are customizable.
-The center field is a window list.

-![](images/09-status-bar/overview.png)

-The `status-left` and `status-right` option can be configured to accept many variables.

 ## The symbology behind windows